 Where Will Super Micro Computer Stock Be in 1 Year?

-Fool.com contributor Parkev Tatevosian forecasts where Super Micro Computer (NASDAQ: SMCI) stock could be using financial statement analysis.
+Fool.com contributor Parkev Tatevosian updates his stock price prediction for Super Micro Computer (NASDAQ: SMCI) stock.

 Should you invest $1,000 in Super Micro Computer right now?